Category

 3. Establish goals

-To determine wins and spot areas for improvement in your emergency plans, you need measurable goals.
+You need measurable goals to determine wins and spot areas for improvement in your emergency plans.
 When setting goals, keep in mind the realities of your organization, such as team composition and the buildings they occupy, as well as the most likely scenarios your company will face.

-Some of the common metrics to assess during emergency drills include:
+Some of the standard metrics to assess during emergency drills include:

 • Set target times for everyone to evacuate and reach their designated assembly areas